 There are two sub-arrays that can be considered as mountain sub-arrays.
 The first one is from index 0 – 2 (3 elements) and next one is from index 2 – 12 (11 elements).
 As 11 > 2, our answer is 11.

 Go through every possible sub-array and check whether it is a mountain sub-array or not.
-This might take long time to find the solution and the time complexity for above approach can be estimated as O(N*N) to go through every possible sub-array and O(N) to check whether it is a mountain sub-array or not.
-Thus, the over all time complexity for the program is O(N3) which is very high.
+This might take a long time to find the solution and the time complexity for the above approach can be estimated as O(N*N) to go through every possible sub-array and O(N) to check whether it is a mountain sub-array or not.
+Thus, the overall time complexity for the program is O(N3) which is very high.

-- If the lenght of the given array is less than 3, print 0 as it is not possible to have a mountain sub-array in such case.
+- If the length of the given array is less than 3, print 0 as it is not possible to have a mountain sub-array in such a case.

 - Set the maximum length to 0 initially.